hstreamdb/docs/docs/en/cli/cli.md

 ### Authentication

-If [server authentication](../security/authentication.md) is enabled, the `--tls-key` and `--tls-cert` options should be add to CLI connection options:
+If [server authentication](../operation/security/authentication.md) is enabled, the `--tls-key` and `--tls-cert` options should be added to CLI connection options:

 ```sh
 hstream --tls-key "<path to the trusted role key file>" --tls-cert "<path to the signed certificate file>"